Stroop effect: Original experiment

 Unlike researchers now using the test for psychological evaluation, Stroop used only the three basic scores, rather than more complex derivative scoring procedures.
 Stroop noted that participants took significantly longer to complete the color reading in the second task than they had taken to name the colors of the squares in Experiment 2.
 This delay had not appeared in the first experiment.
 Such interference were explained by the automation of reading, where the mind automatically determines the semantic meaning of the word (it reads the word "red" and thinks of the color "red"), and then must intentionally check itself and identify instead the color of the word (the ink is a color other than red), a process that is not automated.

+However, in the modern version of the Stroop task, participants are presented with a series of stimuli appearing randomly on a computer screen within a single session, such that a different Stroop stimulus is displayed on each trial.
+The participant is asked to respond to the ink color of each stimulus, either verbally or by pressing a designated key on the keyboard.
+The task typically consists of three experimental conditions: the congruent condition, the incongruent condition, and the neutral condition, which serves as a baseline.

 Experimental findings

 Stimuli in Stroop paradigms can be divided into three groups: neutral, congruent and incongruent.
 Neutral stimuli are those stimuli in which only the text (similarly to stimuli 1 of Stroop's experiment), or color (similarly to stimuli 3 of Stroop's experiment) are displayed.
 Congruent stimuli are those in which the ink color and the word refer to the same color (for example the word "pink" written in pink).
 Incongruent stimuli are those in which ink color and word differ.
 Three experimental findings are recurrently found in Stroop experiments.
 A first finding is semantic interference, which states that naming the ink color of neutral stimuli (e.g. when the ink color and word do not interfere with each other) is faster than in incongruent conditions.
 It is called semantic interference since it is usually accepted that the relationship in meaning between ink color and word is at the root of the interference.
 The second finding, semantic facilitation, explains the finding that naming the ink of congruent stimuli is faster (e.g. when the ink color and the word match) than when neutral stimuli are present (e.g. stimulus 3; when only a colored square is shown).
 The third finding is that both semantic interference and facilitation disappear when the task consists of reading the word instead of naming the ink color.
 It has been sometimes called Stroop asynchrony, and has been explained by a reduced automatization when naming colors compared to reading words.